 The uniformity in response of the phosphorescent material and video cameras as a function of position has been tested by viewing the same synchrotron stripe at two different locations on the screen.
 The two stripe positions determined from physically distinct areas of the phosphorescent screen are found to correlate very well, even when the synchrotron radiation beam is swept across the screen.
-From many measurements of this type it is clear that nonuniformities in the phosphorescent material or gain variations in the video cameras do not contribute a significant systematic error.
+From many measurement of this type it is clear that nonuniformities in the phosphorescent material or gain variations in the video cameras do not contribute a significant systematic error.
 In addition, remote control of the camera lens iris maintains the video camera within the linear region of its response for any beam intensity.

 The fiducial wire array shadows 20% of the light emitted by the synchrotron stripes.
-A uniformly spaced array would not cause an apparent centroid shift for the typical beams of 750 $\mu \rm m$ to 1500 $\mu \rm m$ width (FWHM).
+A uniformly spaced array would not cause an apparent centroid shift for the typical beams of 750 to 1500 μ m width (FWHM).
 However, the missing wire elements in the bar code pattern can cause an apparent centroid shift.
-A calculated average error of 14 $\mu \rm m$ on the determination of the distance between the two stripe centroids is assumed here due to this effect.
+A calculated average error of 14 μ m on the determination of the distance between the two stripe centroids is assumed here due to this effect.
 In practice, corrections can be applied to fully eliminate this source of systematic error.